 Core workflow

-Open a local Markdown file, write with preview, save, then export if needed.
+Open a local Markdown file, navigate, write with preview, save, then export if needed.

 The app does not require sign-in for the core workflow.